May 15, 2011

 Men's Regency Tailcoats

-The Regency tailcoat below can be made with the Country Wives Tailcoat Pattern and I recommend the Kannicks Korner waistcoat pattern for an accurate period style.
+The Regency tailcoat can be made with one of the patterns below and the Kannicks Korner waistcoat pattern is perfect for those wanting historical accuracy.

 Aylwen & John Gardiner-Garden, December 2011